Condensed History of Jones Chapel Baptist Church

 In 1950, electric power was turned off at the old church building and the first service was held in the new building.
 On July 2, 1950, 24 people were baptized and 11 were added by letter.
 In 1951, a service was held in dedication of the new building.
 The church was built on a pay-as-you go plan and was completed without any debt.

 In 1951, the church voted to buy a house and 3 acres of land for a parsonage and the inside of the church was renovated to raise the floor and install a new ceiling.
-In 1964 the church voted to rock- finish the back of the church.
-Stairways behind the baptistery leading to the basement were removed and stairs were constructed to the front left side of the building, and bathrooms were also added.
+In 1964 the church voted to rock-finish the back of the church.
+Stairways behind the baptistery leading to the basement were removed, stairs were constructed to the front left side of the building, and bathrooms were added.

-In 1965, the parsonage was sold and a new parsonage was built beside the church.
-A small parcel of land was accepted from Ernest Lipscomb in exchange for another small parcel of land on which to
+In 1965, the parsonage was sold and a new one was built beside the church.
+A small parcel of land was accepted from Ernest Lipscomb in exchange for another small parcel of land.

 The 1960s and 1970s was a time of steady growth.
 Deacons were ordained, a church constitution was approved, a Cemetery Committee was elected, a young adult choir was organized and mission projects and other ministries continued.